Aedalus/malwoden-tutorial/website/docs/6-fov.md

   }
 ```

 Now the above can be a little bit dense to read through initially.
 We're creating a new `FOV.PreciseShadowcasting` object from malwoden, and passing in options.
-We're choosing a topology of eight, which means diagonals are treated as the same 'distance' as orthoginal (left/right/up/down).
+We're choosing a topology of eight, which means diagonals are treated as the same 'distance' as orthogonal (left/right/up/down).
 So if an entity has a vision range of two, it can see two diagonally as well as two to the left.
 In practice, this means the field of view will be more square-ish than diamond shaped, which I personally prefer.

 The `lightPasses` option accepts a callback that takes a `Vector2`.
 The callback should return true if light can pass through that position.
 In our case, we check the map's tiles for that position, and then return true if it's a Floor for now.